Got a Question? We probably have the answer here.

 Q: Is it possible to take courses without being admitted to a degree program?

 A: Applicants may request admission as non-degree students for a limited number of courses and credits.
-Non-degree application forms may be filled out here.
+A non-degree application may be filled out here

 Q: What are the credit requirements for the master's degree?